Having chosen your interface, software, computer and hard drives we now turn our attention to how to set up our computer and get Pro Tools authorised.

 Most versions of Pro Tools now won’t run without using an iLok which is a special kind of dongle which acts like a key enabling you to run your software.
 No key - no working software.
 This is a USB device that holds licences for most Pro Tools software and plug-ins.
 It is a multi-platform device and the original one, usually blue, but there are both red and green ones around, can hold up to around 100 licences.
 The newer 2nd generation iLok can hold around 500 licenses.
 You can have software installed on a number of machines but it will only run on the system you have the iLok plugged into.

 Most plug-in manufacturers use iLok to protect their software from piracy.
-Once you have any software that uses iLok, you will need to register and open an account with iLok.com.
-This account keeps track of your licences (‘assets’); when you buy plug-ins on-line, the suppliers will often deposit your assets into your iLok account and then you transfer them onto your iLok.
-For more information and how to use and set up your iLok and iLok account go to our 3 articles on using an iLok.
+Once you have any software that uses iLok, you will need to register and open an account with iLok.com and then download the iLok License Manager.
+With the License Manager and this account you can keep track of your licences (‘assets’); when you buy plug-ins on-line, the suppliers will often deposit your assets into your iLok account and then you transfer them onto your iLok.
+For more information and how to use and set up your iLok and iLok account go to our FAQ pages on iLoks.

 In the next part we will take a look on how to create your first session.